zendframework/zf2-documentation/docs/languages/en/modules/zendservice.developer-garden.rst

 - If the connection is successful, call the second participant.

-- If second participant connects succesfully, both participants are connected.
+- If second participant connects successfully, both participants are connected.

 - The call is open until one of the participants hangs up or the expire mechanism intercepts.